GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

         }
     }
    ```
-  C# compiler implemented a lot of syntatic sugar to further simplify the lambda expression.
+  C# compiler implemented a lot of syntactic sugar to further simplify the lambda expression.
 How far you should with simplification depends on personal taste.
-But the goldan standard is how easy it is to read the code, not how fast to type it.
+But the golden standard is how easy it is to read the code, not how fast to type it.

-##5 Delegagte and Event
+##5 Delegate and Event
 Delegate concept matches perfectly with event pattern.
 A delegate is a function list that each entries can be seen as an observer.
 Invoking the delegate calls each observer one by one.
-An sample implementaion of event is given below.
+An sample implementation of event is given below.
 ```c#
 class DelegateDemo_SimulateEvent
     {